powerreviews/coding-assignment-java/README.md

     your_review_json: your_review_json_data
 }'
 ```

-There are two extra credit endpoints that you can implement if you choose to:
-- Allow a user to update his/her review.
-- Allow a restaurant to respond to a review.

 ## Constraints
 We need to perform data validations on the reviews we are receiving.
 Error messages from the application should clearly identify any data constraint/integrity issues.